Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 ## 7. Git & GitHub Pt 2 - ALAN, DANI
    - **In Class Activities**
-    - *Git & Github Pt 2 Tutorial* - coming soon!
+    - *Git & Github Pt 2 Tutorial*: [Git to Know Branching](https://www.makeschool.com/academy/track/git-to-know-branching)
    - **After Class** - 1) send an email to reach out to an industry contact for feedback on your product, advice on how to be a successful engineer.
 You can schedule a call or meet in person.